MayKoder/Space-Partitioning/docs/index.md

 _Don't get fooled, {0, 0} in orthographic is not the same as {0, 0} in isometric.
 Trees work in pixels not in isometric._

-_map->data.width is the number of tiles, map->data.tile_width is the size of an individual tile.
+_Map->data.width is the number of tiles, map->data.tile_width is the size of an individual tile.
 And maybe you need to add half a tile width to the tree X. ;)_

 You can look up to find out how the Init method works, but its really simple, just set the map type, the starting X and Y and the width  and height in pixels.